DrMarc/slab/docs/introduction.rst

 * **I get import errors when using certain functions!**

 Slab requires additional modules for some functionality.
 These modules are not installed automatically because not everyone may need them (such as HRTF file reading) or the installation is OS-dependent (such as SoundFile and curses).
-Please see :ref:`dependencies` for how and what to install should you need it.
+Please see :ref:`installation` for how and what to install should you need it.
 The import error messages will in most cases give you the necessary installation command for Mac/Linux systems.

 * **I have set the level of a sound to 70 dB but it is way louder, why?**